zoeskan/MCB185/ref/PYTHON_REFERENCE.md

 MCB185 Python Reference
 =======================

-This Python Reference contains a subset of the Python language used specifically for MCB185.
-MCB185 students are not allowed to use any Python construct that isn't in this reference.
-Even if code is in this reference, they aren't allowed to use it until it has been introduced.
+This Python Reference contains a subset of the Python language used in MCB185.

 ## Table of Contents ##